Cambodia–Japan relations: Cold War Era

-In January 1953, Japan and Cambodia again established formal diplomatic relations, with Norodom Sihanouk The King of Cambodia being awarded Order of the Chrysanthemum in 1955 by Hirohito The Emperor of Japan.
+In January 1953, Japan and Cambodia established diplomatic relations, and in 1955 Cambodia's King Norodom Sihanouk was awarded the Order of the Chrysanthemum by Emperor Hirohito.
+Between 1954 and 1955, The King Sihanouk formally renounced Cambodia demand of Japan to pay reparations for WW2 atrocities against Cambodians, of which Japan formally thanked, recognized Cambodian independence, and sent foreign aid to Cambodia.

-Relations continued even after Lon Nol and his faction launched a coup in 1970 that overthrown the kingdom and created US puppet regime Khmer Republic, although technically Japan still recognized the exiled Sihanouk as the king of Cambodia.

-In 1975, embassies of both sides were closed due to the rise of communist regime Khmer Rouge.
+Relations continued even after Lon Nol and his faction launched a coup in 1970 that overthrown the kingdom and created US puppet regime Khmer Republic, regardless, Japan still recognized the exiled Sihanouk as the legitimate king of Cambodia.In 1975, embassies of both sides were closed when Khmer Rouge seized power and Pol Pot became leader of Cambodia.
+Japan did not recognize Pol Pot regime as legitimate, and Japan still recognized Sihanouk as the legitimate king of Cambodia, who was put under house arrest and held hostage by Pol Pot regime at that point.
 As Pol Pot's regime collapsed in the wake of the Third Indochina War, the FUNSK established People's Republic of Kampuchea, however they and Japan did not contact each other.

 Post-Cold War Era

 After Cold War era, the Embassy of Japan in Cambodia resumed operations in 1992, and the Embassy of the Kingdom of Cambodia in Japan resumed operations in December 1994.

+In 1992, Japan sent police, soldiers, engineers and workers for United Nations peacekeeping in Cambodia.
+They helped restore order and repair the damages done by relentless wars throughout 20th century across the country, as well as demining leftover explosives, providing food, water, and medical aid.
+Japan efforts continued even after a worker and a police officer were both murdered by vengeful loyalists of Pol Pot.

+In 1993, Japan consistent recognition of Sihanouk as legitimate king of Cambodia stand corrected, as he indeed became king again that September.

+The King Sihanouk expressed gratitude and thanks to Japan for recognizing his legitimacy, especially during his lowest points when he lost everything.
+He further thanked and exalted Japanese UN Peacekeepers for their efforts and sacrifices to help Cambodia.

+The King Sihanouk sent condolences and donated $20,000 from his royal treasures to victims of 1995 Hanshin earthquake in Japan.
+At that point, he was the poorest monarch in the world.

 In 2001, Cambodia joined as the 9th member of the ASEAN-Japan Centre.

+In 2012, Japan sent condolences and officially mourned the death of Sihanouk, King of Cambodia.
+Japan highlighted and exalted The King Sihanouk lifelong friendship with Japan, especially his 1954 renouncing of Japan reparation for WW2 atrocities against Cambodians, and his donation of $20,000 from his royal treasures to victims of 1995 Hanshin earthquake in Japan, despite being the poorest monarch in the world.

 In December 2024, Cambodia agreed to grant Japan visitation rights to the Ream Naval Base, a facility with reported ties to China.